lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

----
-output:
-  word_document: default
-  html_document: default
----
 # Principal Axis Factoring {#PAF}

 [Screencasted Lecture Link](https://spu.hosted.panopto.com/Panopto/Pages/Viewer.aspx?pid=04c108ff-257e-4893-b6c3-adad0038666b)

 This is the second week of *exploratory* principal components analysis (PCA) and factor analysis (EFA).
 This time the focus is on actual *factor analysis*.
-There are numerous approaches.
-I will be demonstrating principal axis factoring (PAF).
+There are numerous approaches to this process (e.g., principal components analysis, parallel analyses).
+In this lesson I will demonstrate principal axis factoring (PAF).

 ## Navigating this Lesson